 For years, I was this person.
 I would see people charging what, I believed at the time, to be redonkulous amounts of money and seemingly getting loads of folks to cough up the dough.

 And I would get angry.
 Not because it was unfair or unethical, but because of the belief "I can't charge more".

 "People are seriously paying that!?"

 These were a few thoughts popping through my jealous mind.
-One incident I embarrassingly recall where I publicly lashed out was when a prominent Internet marketer gave Sean Vosler a shoutout for redesigning his blog.
+One incident I embarrassingly recall where I publicly lashed out was when a prominent marketer gave Sean Vosler a shoutout for redesigning his blog.

 I commented something about it being a free theme, not taking into account all the work and customization behind the scenes to get it exactly how the person wanted it.
 It was super douchey, and I ended up apologizing immediately afterward.